kokmingchoy/TISC22/Level_3/README.md

 clusters/index block 1, serial number 05c66c6b160cddda1
 ```

-So, this was a disk image which included a DOS Master Boot Record (MBR), so I assumed the corrupted bytes were in the first 512 bytes of the file.
+This looked like an NTFS disk image with a Master Boot Record (MBR), so I assumed the corrupted bytes were in the first 512 bytes of the file.

 Viewing the file in Ghex, the letters "TISC" at offset 0x20 immediately jumped out.